SujalAhrodia/30_Days_Of_Code/README.md

 Note: Each term of the sequence of integers will be represented as a string.
 ### Day 11
 >1.
 Given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.
+>2.
+Calculate the hourglass sum for every hourglass in a 2D Array, then print the maximum hourglass sum.